ntrtd/archiverse-theia/docs/architecture/index.md

 ### Pluggable Persistence Layer

-The core language logic (in `submodules/archiverse-archie`) is decoupled from the storage mechanism.
+The core language logic (implemented in `apps/server-process`) is decoupled from the storage mechanism.
-*   **Persistence Interface:** Defined within `archiverse-archie` (or implicitly expected by its services).
+*   **Persistence Interface:** Defined within `apps/server-process` (or implicitly expected by its Langium services).
 *   **Implementations:** Provided by `packages/persistence-graphdb` and `packages/persistence-inmemory` in this repository.
 *   **`Server Process`:** Injects the chosen persistence implementation (based on configuration/environment) which handles:
     *   Managing the connection to the storage (graph DB or in-memory map).
     *   Handling optional seeding.
     *   Loading data and constructing Langium ASTs (`loadAstForUri`).
     *   Traversing Langium ASTs and persisting changes back (`saveAst`).
-*   **Langium Integration:** Standard Langium services from `archiverse-archie` operate on the in-memory AST loaded/managed via the injected persistence service *within the Server Process*.
+*   **Langium Integration:** The Langium services implemented within the `server-process` operate on the in-memory AST loaded/managed via the injected persistence service *within the Server Process*.

 ### Model Interaction via RPC

-Components outside the `Server Process` interact with the model data via the RPC interface exposed by the `ArchimateModelService` facade running within the `Server Process`.
+Components outside the `Server Process` interact with the model data via the RPC interface exposed by the `ArchiverseModelService` facade running within the `Server Process`.

-*   **`ArchimateModelService` Facade:** Exposed by `apps/server-process`, providing methods to get/update the AST, run validations, perform structural queries etc., using services from `archiverse-archie` and the injected persistence layer.
+*   **`ArchiverseModelService` Facade:** Exposed by `apps/server-process`, providing methods to get/update the AST, run validations, perform structural queries etc., using the Langium services implemented within the `server-process` and the injected persistence layer.
-*   **Theia Backend Contributions (e.g., GLSP Contribution, Model Hub Contributions):** Act as RPC clients connecting to the `ArchimateModelService`.
-If Model Hub is used, its contributions run here and make RPC calls to the `ArchimateModelService` instead of accessing Langium services directly.
+*   **Theia Backend Contributions (e.g., GLSP Contribution, Model Hub Contributions):** Act as RPC clients connecting to the `ArchiverseModelService`.
+If Model Hub is used, its contributions run here and make RPC calls to the `ArchiverseModelService` instead of accessing Langium services directly.
 *   **Frontend Clients (`packages/theia-frontend-*`, Editors):** Use standard Theia RPC to talk to the Backend Contributions, which then relay requests to the `Server Process` via the custom RPC mechanism.

 ### Custom Model Explorer (`packages/theia-frontend-explorer`)

 A dedicated custom Theia view replaces the standard File Explorer.
-It communicates via Theia RPC with a backend contribution (potentially part of `packages/theia-backend-extensions/`), which in turn uses RPC to call structural query methods on the `ArchimateModelService` facade in the `Server Process`.
+It communicates via Theia RPC with a backend contribution (potentially part of `packages/theia-backend-extensions/`), which in turn uses RPC to call structural query methods on the `ArchiverseModelService` facade in the `Server Process`.